eeknoM/Discord-Welcome-Card-Bot/README.md

 # Discord Welcomer Bot

-A Discord bot that welcomes new members to your server with a custom GIF and assigns them a role.
+A module based Discord bot that welcomes new members to your server with a custom GIF and assigns them a role.
 The bot uses the `discord.py` library and supports dynamic configuration via a JSON file.

 ## Features